Born in Tambacounda, East Senegal, Sidiki Kaba studied Philosophy, Letters, and Law in Dakar.

 In 1987, he is a founding member of the first Organisation for the Defence of Human Rights in Senegal.

-This way, he gets in touch with the FIDH (International Federation for Human Rights), that appoints him representative to the African Commission for Human Rights and People (CADHP) in 1990.
+This way, he gets in touch with the FIDH (International Federation for Human Rights), which appoints him representative to the African Commission for Human Rights and People (CADHP) in 1990.

 Then, Sidiki Kaba extends his action over Africa as a lawyer: he defends Human Rights activists, journalists, opponents, victims of the arbitrariness and repressions, all over French-speaking Africa.